 Carpet continues to be a viable option for spaces that require comfort, but it’s challenging in higher traffic spaces because it can wear quickly.

-What flooring is right for you?
+What is the right flooring for you?

 When you’re shopping around for flooring, doing your research is key.
 Understanding the requirements of your space, along with your budget and key factors such as durability and ease of installation can help ensure you make the best choice.